jtc2/THavalon/README.md

 In the case of Strong Inqusition, which only happens should a majority of players vote Approve for the first Team proposal of a Round with 5 Team proposals (e.g. only in 10 player games if using all other rules presented here).
 Strong Inquisition requires the Leader to choose between two options: 1) remove a player's card but not reveal it, or 2) reveal a player's card.
 All other Quest cards are then shuffled together and revealed as per usual.

-Weak Inqusition only happens if 1) a majority of players vote Approve for the second Team proposal of a Round with 5 Team proposals, or 2) a majority of players vote Approve for the first Team proposal of a Round with 4 Team proposals.
+Weak Inquisition only happens if 1) a majority of players vote Approve for the second Team proposal of a Round with 5 Team proposals, or 2) a majority of players vote Approve for the first Team proposal of a Round with 4 Team proposals.
 Weak Inquisition requires the Leader to choose a player's card to reveal.
 All other Quest cards are then shuffled together and revealed as per usual.

-Cards that are revealed but not removed by either Inqusition effect still affect the results of the mission.
+Cards that are revealed but not removed by either Inquisition effect still affect the results of the mission.
 The Leader is allowed to use Inquisition on their own Quest card if they so desire, but they must use the ability (e.g. the Leader cannot choose to not use Inquisition if it has been earned).

 Strong Inquisition and Weak Inquisition can each only occur once per game.
 If Strong Inquisition has already been used that game, and the first Team proposal of a Round is sent (which would normally earn Strong Inquisition), the Leader is considered to have gained the Weak Inquisition ability instead.